Course Code: GES230

 Understand what language interpreting is and the role of an interpreter.
 Learn the requirements needed to become an interpreter, and the difference between a certificate, certification, and license in the field.

 Master the fundamental concepts of interpreting.
 Learn about interpreting remotely, in-person, or over the phone.
 Review the evolution of interpreting and how interpreters exist within the public service field.

-Develop interpreting skills including active listening, developing cultural awareness, and refining your listening and memory-retention abilities.
+Develop your interpreting skills by practicing active listening, cultural awareness, and memory retention.

 Understand the professional code of ethics that interpreters need to abide by; you'll cover how to accurately interpret while remaining ethical and honest.

 Learn about interpreting as a business and what it takes to succeed.
 Understand what it means to work as a freelancer versus what it takes to work as a full time interpreter.

 Conclude the course by preparing yourself to begin searching for jobs.
 You'll learn how to create an interview video, build a solid resume, and write a cover letter.
 Additionally, you'll discuss different professional associations that could be beneficial for networking.